Menzoberranzan: The Icewind Dale trilogy

-The Dark Elf Trilogy
+The Dark Elf trilogy

 In September 1990, Salvatore's novel Homeland was released.
 This was the first novel in the prequel series and was followed by Exile, in December 1990, and then Sojurn, in May 1991.
 Homeland shows the life and society of Menzoberranzan as Drizzt Do'Urden grows up there.
 It explores the complex Drow house system in Menzoberranzan along with education system, called the Academy.
-Cindy Speer, for the SF Site, wrote "the city is beautifully rendered, a place of danger, as beautiful as a poisonous snake, and the rules of this society are chilling".
+Cindy Speer, for the SF Site, wrote that "the city is beautifully rendered, a place of danger, as beautiful as a poisonous snake, and the rules of this society are chilling".

-Pornokitsch, in their review of Homeland, wrote "Menzoberranzan is a stunning metropolis - svelte architecture, omnipresent magic and an atmosphere of choking paranoia. [...]
+Pornokitsch, in their review of Homeland, wrote that "Menzoberranzan is a stunning metropolis - svelte architecture, omnipresent magic and an atmosphere of choking paranoia. [...]
 It is important to note that the Forgotten Realms are a place of extremely high fantasy [...].
 Menzoberranzan is high fantasy to another order of magnitude.
 Every drow can use magic and their city glows with eldritch power".

 While at the end of Homeland Drizzt leaves Menzoberranzan, the city continues to be a secondary location in the trilogy and follows other characters still in the city.

 Legacy of the Drow series

 The Legacy of the Drow series, by R. A. Salvatore, was written after the Dark Elf trilogy but chronologically it follows the Icewind Dale trilogy.
 Menzoberranzan is a secondary location in the first novel, The Legacy (1992) and a major location in the second and third novels, Starless Night (1993) and Siege of Darkness (1994).
 In The Legacy, this "is the first time Salvatore has 'gone home' so to speak since Drizzt left the Underdark at the end of Exile. [...]
-The chaotic city of Menzoberranzan hosts part of the story with the unexpected return of a member (or two) of the Do’Urden family.
+The chaotic city of Menzoberranzan hosts part of the story with the unexpected return of a member (or two) of the Do'Urden family.
 This is the catalyst for the hunt for the blasphemous Ranger who turned his back on his family, race and the Spider Queen".

 In Starless Night, Drizzt returns to Menzoberranzan to try to prevent an attack on Mithral Hall.
 In Siege of Darkness, while Menzoberranzan is heavily impacted by the Time of Troubles and magic going awry, the Drow still plan and then launch an attack on Mithral Hall.

-Starlight and Shadows Trilogy
+Starlight and Shadows trilogy

 In September 1995, Elaine Cunningham's novel Daughter of the Drow was released and it is set 21 years after Salvatore's novel Sojurn.
 Unlike Drizzt Do'Urden, the main character Liriel Baenre is prized member of the top house in Menzoberranzan.
 Similarly to Homeland, it follows Liriel Baenre's early life and her process of escaping the city.

 Menzoberranzan continues to be a secondary location in the rest of the trilogy, Tangled Webs (April 1996) and Windwalker (April 2003).